tbedford/Website-Test/source/draft/real-time-systems.md

-## Real-time systems - networks and protocols
+# Real-time systems - networks and protocols

+Summary: this will be the summary

 - Network limitations
   - limits of unreliable network, latency, response